Doha: Post-independence

+In April 1970, the first Qatari constitution was ratified under an Interim Basic Statute.
+This demanded that there be a formation of the first council of ministers, as well as a cabinet.
+The following year, Sheikh Khalifa bin Hamad Al Thani, the heir apparent, and prime minister dissolved the 1916 treaty, officially declaring Qatar as an independent state.

-Qatar officially declared its independence in 1971, with Doha as its capital city.
-In 1973, the University of Qatar was opened by emiri decree, and in 1975 the Qatar National Museum opened in what was originally the ruler's palace.
+In 1973, the University of Qatar was opened by emiri decree, and in 1975, the Qatar National Museum opened in what was originally the ruler's palace.
 During the 1970s, all old neighborhoods in Doha were razed and the inhabitants moved to new suburban developments, such as Al Rayyan, Madinat Khalifa and Al Gharafa.
-The metropolitan area's population grew from 89,000 in the 1970s to over 434,000 in 1997.
+The Doha Metropolitan Area's population grew from 89,000 in the 1970s to over 434,000 in 1997.
 Additionally, land policies resulted in the total land area increasing to over 7,100 hectares (about 17,000 acres) by 1995, an increase from 130 hectares in the middle of the 20th century.

 In 1983, a hotel and conference center was developed at the north end of the Corniche.
-The 15-storey Sheraton hotel structure in this center would serve as the tallest structure in Doha until the 1990s.
+The 15-story Sheraton hotel structure in this center was the tallest structure in Doha until the 1990s.
 In 1993, the Qatar Open became the first major sports event to be hosted in the city.
 Two years later, Qatar stepped in to host the FIFA World Youth Championship, with all the matches being played in Doha-based stadiums.